nghianguyentek/english/vocabulary/l/level-n.md

 /ˈlevl/ [🔊](https://www.oxfordlearnersdictionaries.com/media/english/uk_pron/l/lev/level/level__gb_2.mp3) [🔊](https://www.oxfordlearnersdictionaries.com/media/english/us_pron/l/lev/level/level__us_2.mp3)

+le-vel

 ## the height of something in relation to the ground or to what it used to be

-Độ cao so với mặt đất; mực nước; mức
+độ cao so với mặt đất; mực nước; mức

 - ground level
 - lowest level